 As a bank built for entrepreneurs, we are committed to cultivate our 'Think YES' mentality by being flexible and agile and by matching our clients' can-do attitude.
-This also enables us to address the continously higher requirements set by the outside world, e.g. regulators.
+This enables us to address the continously high requirements from the outside world (e.g. regulators).
 Our everyday decisions and actions are guided by three corporate values, with which we aim to differentiate ourselves in the market: